-A review of the Board membership will be made from time to time to assess what expertise is represented on the Board and what additional expertise may be needed.
+A review of the Board's membership not less than annually to assess what expertise is represented on the Board and what additional expertise may be needed.
 Also, looking out one to three years, the Board will determine what additional expertise might be desirable should a Board vacancy occur.

-The process of the Governance/Nominating Committee for identifying nominees shall be to:
+The process of the Governance and Corporate Responsibility Committee for identifying nominees shall be to: